tripflex/WifiWizard2/README.md

 ## IOS Notes
 iOS 12 and later, enable the Access WiFi Information capability for your app in Xcode.
 When you enable this capability, Xcode automatically adds the Access WiFi Information entitlement to your entitlements file and App ID.

+## Ionic/Angular Notes
+This plugin does not have @ionic/native typings (yet), in order to use it add this to just below your import list on your service:
+`declare var WifiWizard2: any;`

 # Global Functions
 These are functions that can be used by both Android and iOS applications